Mike’s Current Computers

 , multitouch.

-Graphics: Apple proprietary 4 core GPU,
+Graphics: Apple proprietary 4 core

 with HDMI & analog video/audio out via